-For Teachers and Community Educators – Each year 2-3, 6-8 hour 4-H Wildlife Steward educator workshops are offered to teachers and community educators at a local natural area.
+For Teachers and Community Educators – provide 4-H Wildlife Steward educator workshops are offered to teachers and community educators at a local natural area.
 Science content focuses on specific topics (working with youth in outdoor settings, climate change citizen science –phenology, birds, native plants, wetlands, invasive species, forests, etc.).

 Natural Resource Educators Working Group – created in 2004, this working group of community environmental educators is led by OSU Extension, Benton County.
 It brings together over 30 agencies, organizations and non-profits.
 The focus of the group is to provide a continuum of environmental education opportunities for youth and adults in Benton County.

 Get Outdoors Day - is hosted in partnership by OSU College Forests and OSU Extension Service (Benton County Forestry & Natural Resources and 4-H).
 The event encourages youth and families, to seek out healthy, active outdoor lives and embrace our parks, forests, refuges and other public lands and waters.
 The goal is to “connect youth and first-time visitors to the great outdoors and support the ideals of sustainability, fitness and nutrition”.